 Faculty Spotlight: Dr. Marta Frisardi – SPHP Program

-Dr. Marta Frisardi is an instructor with UNE Online’s Science Prerequisites for Health Professions program.
+Dr. Marta Frisardi is an instructor with UNE Online’s Prerequisites for Health Professions program.
 Here’s a little bit more about her professional experience, how she engages her online students, and how she feels that her courses prepare her students for life after school.

 Can you tell me a little bit about your background and what drew you to teaching at UNE Online?

 I have been teaching and consulting in biology, microbiology and genetics courses for universities, colleges, and community colleges for more than 27 years now.
 I initially got involved at UNE when I was asked by professors at the medical school to design a Microbiology course with a lab for the online program.

 Right now I teach the one online course that I designed for UNE – Microbiology for the Health Profession (BIOL 1020).
 I also designed the Genetics (BIOL 1040) course.
 Each course provides thorough coverage of its subject with lab topics reinforcing the lecture material.

 What is your favorite aspect of the Microbiology course you teach?